tenlastic/open-platform/dockerfiles/node-chrome-lerna/README.md

-# Node with Google Chrome
+# Node with Google Chrome, Lerna, and TCP Dump

-Includes Google Chrome and Lerna for faster development.
+Includes Google Chrome, Lerna, and TCP Dump for faster development.